srcfl/srcful-documentation/docs/overview.md

 **Our mission: Accelerate solar power.**

 ### How does it work?
-By connecting your solar inverter to our Energy Gateway, you will be rewarded for your verified green energy production.
-In a later stage, you will also be rewarded for letting us control your solar plant, to help stabilize the energy grid.
+By connecting your solar inverter or battery to our Energy Gateway, you will be rewarded for your verified green energy production.
+In a later stage, you will also be rewarded for letting us control your solar plant or battery to participate in different energy services, such as helping stabilize the energy grid.

 Our documentation covers everything from the Srcful Energy Gateway to Tokenomics and other important resources.
 It also contains the [Srcful Whitepaper](/whitepaper/), which comprehensively details the foundational principles, technological architecture, and strategic vision of Srcful.<br />